snur206/reading-notes/401/class34notes.md

 How are releases and versioning related?

-Releases and versioning are related because both are
+Releases and versioning are related because both are connected to your app.

 What are the 5 main tasks you need to complete to prepare your application for release to the Google Play Store?